Ronnie Abrams: Career

 From 1998 to 2008, Abrams worked as a federal prosecutor in the Southern District of New York, where she was Chief of the General Crimes Unit from 2005 to 2007 and Deputy Chief of the Criminal Division from 2007 to 2008.

 She received the United States Department of Justice Director's Award for Superior Performance for two cases.
 The first case involved the convictions of members of a Colombian gang wanted for the murder of a New York City police detective and some 100 armed robberies; the second case was for the convictions of leaders of the Bloods gang.

 In 2008, Abrams returned to Davis Polk to run its pro bono program.
 She had previously worked at the firm as a litigation associate from 1994 to 1998.
 While at Davis Polk, Abrams was counsel to the New York State Justice Task Force, a task force created by New York State Chief Judge Jonathan Lippman to examine the causes of wrongful convictions and make recommendations for changes to safeguard against such convictions in the future.

-Abrams is also an adjunct professor at Columbia Law School, where she teaches about investigating and prosecuting federal criminal cases.
+Abrams was also an adjunct professor at Columbia Law School, where she teaches about investigating and prosecuting federal criminal cases.